 Some of the investigative feature stories Michelle has written about include: How the FDA Let Women Down, Selling Side Effects: Big Pharma’s Marketing Machine, Diabetes: Stigma, Blame and Shame, and Misplaced Trust: Why FDA Approval Doesn’t Guarantee Drug Safety.

-After she attended the University of Florida, she then spent several years as a legal assistant for Bogin, Munns & Munns—a large plaintiff's law firm in Orlando.
+After she attended the University of Florida, she then spent several years as a legal assistant for Bogin, Munns & Munns — a large plaintiff’s law firm in Orlando.
 It was here that she developed a desire to be an advocate for consumers and a deep respect for the legal system, whose job it is to protect them.
 She saw that sometimes the only recourse against powerful companies and negligence is the justice system.

 But Michelle’s ultimate goal was to be able to make a difference with her writing.

 So, she decided to attend the technical writing program at the University of Central Florida (UCF).
 Here, she took complex information and distilled it into a form that was accessible and helpful to the reader.
 During her last semester, she interned at the UCF Office of Diversity Initiatives.
 She obtained her Bachelor of Arts in English – Technical Communication from UCF.

 Her natural desire to advocate and help others led her to develop materials that would help teachers combat bullying in schools.
 She represented UCF in the first ever Anti-Bullying Summit at the The Holocaust Memorial Resource and Education Center of Central Florida.